 The photos above of Noreen Renier span the last 57 years.
 Noreen Renier has never been sanctioned to work PLE cases under the FBI, CIA, NSA, Scotland Yard, or for any of 38 U.S. state police agencies as she claims.

-Only 0 to 5 cases from 4 tiny United States PLE offices MIGHT have been sanctioned for Noreen Renier to work over 60 years.
-Not UWG's whopping estimate of 600.
 As a 'police psychic detective for hire' Noreen Renier has preyed on families with lost children by selling them medium readings by phone.
-Noreen Renier self-claims to contact the dead, the murdered, and the missing using two "ghost entities" and purified crystal pendulums.
+As noted, Noreen Renier self-claims to contact the dead, the murdered, and the missing using two "ghost entities" and purified crystal pendulums.
 Cost?
-Typically $20 to $40 per minute based on Renier's mid 2023 minimum flat rate shown on her website at $1000.
+Typically $20 to $40 per minute.

 -Washington United States District judge James Robart who ordered judgments against Renier in 2006 and 2007, and also ordered Renier to pay more than $41,000.00 to her principal critic, John Merrell.